The symmetric operation in a free Novikov algebra: Introduction.

 The $S_n$-module structure of the space of multilinear elements in a free Novikov algebra was completely described in \cite{Dzhumadil'daevIsmailov2014} by the authors of the present paper.
 Using these methods, we prove that the subspace of multilinear elements in $S\langle X\rangle$ as $S_n$-module is isomorphic to a direct sum of modules induced from the trivial modules of certain Young subgroups, and that the multiplicities of Specht modules in this decomposition are given by Kostka numbers.

 This paper is organized as follows.
-In Section~2, we fix notation and recall the basis of the algebra of differential polynomials with one derivation, as well as the description of a basis of free Novikov algebras in terms of differential monomials.
-In Section~3, we construct a basis for the subspace of elements closed under the symmetrization of the Novikov product.
-Section~4 recalls the generalized Gel'fand--Dikii transform and establishes the connection between null Lagrangians and symmetric elements in the free Novikov algebra.
-Finally, Section~5 describes the $S_n$-module structure of the space of null Lagrangians in the free Novikov algebra.
+In Section~2, we fix the notation and recall the basis of the algebra of differential polynomials with one derivation, as well as the description of a basis of free Novikov algebras in terms of differential monomials.
+In Section~3, we construct a basis for the subalgebra generated by the free generators with respect to the symmetrized Novikov product.
+Section~4 recalls the generalized Gel'fand--Dikii transform and establishes a connection between null Lagrangians and symmetric elements in the free Novikov algebra.
+In Section~5, using Cohn's criterion, we show that the class of algebras embeddable into symmetrizations of Novikov algebras does not form a variety.
+Finally, Section~6 describes the $S_n$-module structure of the space of null Lagrangians in the free Novikov algebra.